 I know.
 I know.
 Easier said than done.

 Your competition is also fighting for that coveted prize.
-That’s why you need a lower funnel marketing strategy that is effective at nudging BoFu customers to choose you instead of one of your competitors.
+That’s why you need a low funnel marketing strategy that is effective at nudging BoFu customers to choose you instead of one of your competitors.

-Bottom of the funnel content is your chance to put your company on a pedestal.
+Marketing funnel content is your chance to put your company on a pedestal.
 Sure.
 You still have to appeal to the emotional part of decision-making.
 But this time, you don’t have to be gun-shy about “bragging” about your products and the merits of your business.